galk-research/pddlsim/README.md

 The executor won't necessarily be seeing the same PDDL as supplied to the simulator.
 This allows all sorts of modifications to the environment, for example, some things could be revealed only in certain situations.
 The executor shouldn't know of this beforehand.

 ## Prerequisites:
+For basic features:
+- Python 2.7 - should work on all OS that support it (tested on Ubuntu and Windows)

+For local planner support and faster successor generation (calculating the next available actions) - a UNIX based OS is required (only tested on Ubuntu)
-Boost Python - install with ```sudo apt-get install libboost-python-dev```
+  -  This also needs to be installed: Boost Python - install with ```sudo apt-get install libboost-python-dev```

 # Installation

 run ```pip install pddlsim``` to install the library

-using the planner requires a UNIX based operating system. this also means that using the planner and planning based executives won't work on Windows

 # Running an executive
 For quickly prototyping it is simplest to test things with the LocalSimulator: